Hitler's Third Reich in 100 Objects (Paperback)

 About Roger Moorhouse

-Roger Moorhouse is a historian of the Third Reich.
-He is the author of the acclaimed Berlin at War and Hitler's Third Reich in 100 Objects and has been published in more than twenty languages.
-He has contributed to He Was My Chief, I Was Hitler's Chauffeur and With Hitler to the End (all Frontline Books).
-He is also a tour guide, a book reviewer and a visiting professor at the College of Europe in Warsaw.
-You can follow him on Twitter at @Roger_Moorhouse.
+Roger Moorhouse is an historian of the Third Reich.
+He is the author of the acclaimed Hitler's Third Reich in 100 Objects and The Devil's Alliance, and has been published in more than 20 languages.
+He is also a tour guide and visiting professor at Warsaw's College of Europe.
+You can see him on Twitter at @Roger_Moorhouse.